Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

 The following lemma should be well known.
 We include its proof here for the convenience of the reader.
+It says that \cref{conj:DDC} has an affirmative answer for complex varieties.

-\begin{lemma} Let $X$ be a smooth complex projective variety of dimension $n$, and $f$ a dominant self-correspondence of $X$.
-Then $\chi_{2k}(f) = \lambda_k(f)$ for any $1 \le k \le n$. \end{lemma} \begin{proof} By the Artin comparison theorem, in the definition of the $i$-th cohomological dynamical degree $\chi_i$ we can replace the \'etale cohomology $H^i_{\et}(X, \bQ_\ell)$ by the singular/Betti cohomology and hence the de Rham cohomology $H^i_{\dR}(X, \bC)$.
+\begin{lemma} Let $f\colon X\ratmap X$ be a dominant rational self-map of a smooth complex projective variety $X$ of dimension $n$.
+Then for any $0 \le k \le n$, we have $\chi_{2k}(f)_{\iota} = \lambda_k(f)$. \end{lemma} \begin{proof} By Artin's comparison theorem, in the definition of the $i$-th cohomological dynamical degree $\chi_i$ we can replace the \'etale cohomology $H^i_{\et}(X, \bQ_\ell)$ by the singular/Betti cohomology and hence the de Rham cohomology $H^i_{\dR}(X, \bC)$.
 It is well-known that the last one admits the following Hodge decomposition

 where $H^{p,q}(X, \bC) \isom H^q(X, \Omega_X^p)$.
 Let $d_k(f)$ denote the usual $k$-th dynamical degree of $f$ in the context of complex dynamics, i.e.,